AckerlyXu/heima/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

 ## Pricing
 In most cases, public IP addresses are free.
 There is a nominal charge to use additional and/or static public IP addresses.
 Make sure you understand the [pricing structure for public IPs](https://www.azure.cn/pricing/details/reserved-ip-addresses/).

-## <a name="Differences-between-Resource-Manager-and-classic-deployments" id="differences-between-resource-manager-and-classic-deployments"></a> Differences between Resource Manager and classic deployments
+## Differences between Resource Manager and classic deployments
 Below is a comparison of IP addressing features in Resource Manager and the classic deployment model.

 |  | Resource | Classic | Resource Manager |